English

 Prerequisite: English I Honors Recommended, Credit: 1, Grade: 10, Weight: H

-The International Baccalaureate Middle Years Program (MYP) Language and Literature course Year 5 continues to build on the aims of MYP Language and Literature including use language as a vehicle for thought, creativity, reflection, learning, self-expression, analysis and social interaction; develop the skills involved in listening, speaking, reading, writing, viewing and presenting in a variety of contexts; develop critical, creative and personal approaches to studying and analysing literary and non-literary texts; engage with text from different historical periods and a variety of cultures; explore and examine aspects of personal, host and other cultures through literary and non-literary texts; explore language through a variety of media and modes; develop a lifelong interest in reading; apply linguistic and literary concepts and skills in a variety of authentic contexts.
+The International Baccalaureate Middle Years Program (MYP) Language and Literature course Year 5 continues to build on the aims of MYP Language and Literature including using language as a vehicle for thought, creativity, reflection, learning, self-expression, analysis and social interaction; developing the skills involved in listening, speaking, reading, writing, viewing and presenting in a variety of contexts and for a variety of audiences; develop critical, creative and personal approaches to studying and analyzing literary and non-literary texts; engage with text from different historical periods and a variety of cultures; exploring and examining aspects of personal, host and other cultures through literary and non-literary texts; exploring language through a variety of media and modes; developing a lifelong interest in reading; applying linguistic and literary concepts and skills to a variety of authentic contexts.

 ENGLISH III